eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 }
 ```

-And you access items from a dictionary like so:
+You access items from a dictionary like so:

 ```python
 print tel['alice'] ## 2025550143